 A beard comb is perfect for distributing nourishing beard oils throughout your beard and detangling.
 Combing is equally as helpful for styling the beard back into place post-trim.

-A small pair of scissors can help take care of any wispy stray hairs in your beard.
+A small pair of facial hair scissors can help take care of any wispy or remaining stray hairs in your beard.
 It’s all about attention to detail.

 4. Beard clippers

 You aren’t done with your razor just yet, even with a bit of hair.
-Have a razor handy to rid yourself of any pesky hair growing below the neckline, as well as clean up the cheeks too.
+Have a razor handy to rid yourself of any pesky hair growing below the beard neckline and Adam's Apple, as well as clean up the cheeks too.

 6. Something to style with